 The course will begin in the historic city of Rome and conclude in Florence, with day trips to Naples and Tuscany.
 In addition to visiting sites of historic interest, students will also participate in excursions to several Tuscan hill towns, such as Parma.
 The course will be conducted in a seminar format with a strong emphasis on student interaction and participation, incorporating experiential exercises outside of the classroom.

 Students will use historical and scholarly texts to examine critically the cultural, political, moral, and personal dimensions of food.
 Students will discuss and evaluate their food consumption patterns and the cultural and psychological factors behind them, discuss outside research, react to food tastings and dining experiences, and discuss lectures and discussions.
 In addition to the reading, writing, and critical thinking components, the course will include a unique element: travel to designated regions known for specific food production and related customs (i.e., balsamic vinegar and its role in dowries).
 Students also will have opportunities to go behind the scenes at restaurants, an agritourism retreat, and a gelateria.
 They will enjoy lectures and demonstrations from local food authorities.

 To be eligible for the course, you must have taken Introductory Psychology (110 or 117).
-Students completing the course will earn 3 hours of credit in Psychology 435: Multicultural PsychologyOR UNHO 491.
+Students completing the course will earn 3 hours of credit in Psychology 435: Multicultural Psychology OR UNHO 491 (for those in the Chancellor's Honors Program).
 Students may also opt to take PSYC 435 for Honors credit.